-(PM) is a mix of two procedures: Safety testing (ST) and Performance Verification (PV).
-Planned Maintenance is a mix of Scheduled maintenance including cleaning and/or decontamination, Performance verification including calibration and Safety testing.
+40 cleaning and/or decontamination, Performance verification including calibration and Safety testing.
 Predictive maintenance which is a new emerging concept is a forecasting technique to determine the rate of failure of certain types of replaceable components like batteries, valves, etc.

-Primary purpose of any (PM) program is to provide assurance that the facility's critical devices are functioning properly and safely at the time of their need (3, 14).
+Primary purpose of any (PM) program is to provide assurance that the facility's critical devices are functioning properly and safely at the time of their need (3,14).
 M Kalaf et al has stated that it is crucial not only to improve the life of the equipment but primarily to improve patient care.
-(15)

-For an effective maintenance program, it is imperative to develop a Monitored equipment maintenance program and the devices that should be included in this program are either those critical devices that can cause injury if they do not function properly or those which are maintenance sensitive, i.e. they have significant potential to function improperly if they are not provided with an adequate level of "Preventive Maintenance".
-(14)

-Appropriate maintenance intervals also play a very crucial role in determining the effectiveness of equipment maintenance.
-One school of thought advocates that manufacturer recommended maintenance intervals should be followed, whereas another school of thought advocates that criticality and usage should be the factors which should determine the frequency of maintenance.
-Ventilators being used 24 hours a day will require frequent visits than ventilators being used once in a while.
-[2, 4, 16 - 17] It is important to determine how the risk of adverse consequences might vary with different maintenance types and frequencies which are further determined by the number and nature of the devices non-durable parts in order to ensure their timely restoration before they can have a significant adverse effect on the functioning of the device.
-(14)

-The choice of approaches (in house by the hospital, contact outsourcing and contact with the manufacturer) for maintenance depends upon the complexity of the equipment.(3) For specialized and advanced equipment like PET scan, MRI, it is no costeffective to develop in house services at hospital.
-The manufacturer shall provide maintenance services through a combination of on-call services and a (PM) contract, negotiated at the time of the purchase.
-Maintenance Outsourcing is concept which is in its nascent stage of development and evolution.
-Hence, a cafeteria approach, with a mixture of all is widely adopted for the BME maintenance and is adopted at the Healthcare organization under study.
+(15) For an effective maintenance program, it is 45 imperative to develop a Monitored equipment maintenance program and the devices that should be I included 46 in this program are either those critical devices that can cause injury if they do not function properly or those 47 48 which are maintenance sensitive, i.e. they have significant potential to function improperly if they are not provided with an adequate level of "Preventive Maintenance".
+(14) Appropriate maintenance intervals also play 49 a very crucial role in determining the effectiveness of equipment maintenance.
+One school of thought advocates 50 that manufacturer recommended maintenance intervals should be followed, whereas another school of thought 51 advocates that criticality and usage should be the factors which should determine the frequency of maintenance.
+52 Ventilators being used 24 hours a day will require frequent visits than ventilators being used once in a while. ???, 53 4, 16-17] It is important to determine how the risk of adverse consequences might vary with different maintenance 54 types and frequencies which are further determined by the number and nature of the devices non-durable parts 55 in order to ensure their timely restoration before they can have a significant adverse effect on the functioning of 56 the device.
+(14) The choice of approaches (in house by the hospital, contact outsourcing and contact with the 57 manufacturer) for maintenance depends upon the complexity of the equipment.(3) For specialized and advanced 58 equipment like PET scan, MRI, it is no costeffective to develop in house services at hospital.
+The manufacturer 59 60 shall provide maintenance services through a combination of on-call services and a (PM) contract, negotiated 61 at the time of the purchase.
+Maintenance Outsourcing is concept which is in its nascent stage of development 62 and evolution.
+Hence, a cafeteria approach, with a mixture of all is widely adopted for the BME maintenance 63 and is adopted at the Healthcare organization under study.
 A number of authors have deliberated on the pros and cons of Maintenance Outsourcing.
-[18, 19, 20, 4]

-The study was undertaken with the following objectives:

-- To study the process of maintenance of ventilators by the vendor and to further assess the effectiveness of the existing process of maintenance - To determine whether the current maintenance practices are effective in reducing equipment breakdown and increasing the life of critical equipments such as ventilators at a 2500 bedded tertiary care teaching autonomous healthcare organization.

-The study further aimed at streamlining the current Equipment maintenance programme being followed in the Institute.
+[18,19, ??0,4] The study was undertaken with the following objectives: 64 ?
+To study the process of maintenance of ventilators by the vendor and to further assess the effectiveness of 65 the existing process of maintenance?
+To determine whether the current maintenance practices are effective in 66 reducing equipment breakdown and increasing the life of critical equipments such as ventilators at a 2500 bedded 67 tertiary care teaching autonomous healthcare organization.
+68 The study further aimed at streamlining the current Equipment maintenance programme being followed in 69

-II.
-METHODOLOGY
+70 the Institute.

+${72}$ 3 Methodology